The Lancet Series on Syndemics (2017) published March 2, 2017.

 Mendenhall, Emily, *Rebecca Rinehart, Christine Musyimi, *Edna Bosire, Victoria Mutiso, and David Ndetei.
 “An Ethnopsychology of Idioms of Distress in Urban Kenya.”
-Transcultural Psychiatry, in press
+Transcultural Psychiatry, epub Jan 23.

 *Bosire, Edna, Emily Mendenhall, Gregory Omondi, David Ndetei.
 “When Diabetes Confronts HIV: Biological Sub-Citizenship at a Public Hospital in Nairobi, Kenya.”
 Medical Anthropology Quarterly, epub Aug 16. doi: 10.1111/maq.12476.